Professional realtor email signatures (with examples)

 However, only include a maximum of four social icons.
 Otherwise, you will make what is supposed to be a professional email signature look cluttered.

 7. Your photo and company logo

-By using a photo image in your email signature, you increase trust with your recipients and personalize what is often a faceless communications channel.
+By using a photo image in your email signature, you increase trust with your recipients and personalize what is often a faceless communication channel.
 This photo should be professional and formal in nature.
-It should also be clearly lit and of a high-resolution.
+It should also be clearly lit and of a high resolution.

 Then, make sure to include your company’s logo.
 The more someone sees your brand over email, the more they will be reminded of what you do and how you can help with their real estate needs.
 Again, this should be a high-resolution image.